Image-Py/planer/readme.md

 A powerful light-weight inference framework for CNN.
 The aim of planer is to provide efficient and adaptable inference environment for CNN model.
 Also in order to enlarge the application scope, we support ONNX format, which enables the converting of trained model within various DL frameworks (PyTorch).

 ## Features

+Planer is a light -weight CNN framework implemented in pure Numpy-like interface.
+It can run only with Numpy.
+Or change different backends.
+(Cupy accelerated with CUDA, ClPy accelerated with OpenCL).

+* Implemented in pure Numpy-like interface.
-* Extremely streamlined IR
+* Extremely streamlined IR based on json
-* [CuPy](https://github.com/cupy/cupy) based GPU-oriented array computing ability
 * Powerful model visualization tools
 * ONNX supported model converting
 * Plenty of inspiring demos